-To receive Universal Credit and other benefits, you’ll need a bank or building society account, or an account with an alternative provider like a credit union.
+To receive Universal Credit and other benefits, you’ll need a bank or building society current account, or an account with an alternative provider like a credit union.
 The account must allow you to both make and receive automated payments.
 Here we explain the options available and the pros and cons of each one.
-That way, you can choose an account that’s suitable for you or check whether the one you have is OK.